 - Cemetery 'Kom el Howa': Ptolemaic period; no finds recorded ('badly ransacked').

-- Cemetery 'Kom Sheykh Karamyd': Ptolemaic period superimposing 22nd dynasty; 'thoroughly ransacked [...] nothing remained but a few beads'.
+- Cemetery 'Kom Sheykh Karamyd': Ptolemaic period superimposed on a 22nd Dynasty cemetery; 'thoroughly ransacked [...] nothing remained but a few beads'.

-- The North Pyramid: 12th dynasty; the superstructure was aleady demolished at the time of this season, but the pyramid site still preserved portions of passages, few chambers, and the sarcophagus chamber.
+- The North Pyramid: 12th Dynasty; the superstructure was aleady demolished at the time of this season, but the pyramid site still preserved portions of passages, few chambers, and the sarcophagus chamber.
 No remains were found, except for the stone sarcophagus.
-In the middle of the pyramid site lays a small Coptic cemetery still used at the time of excavation.
+In the middle of the pyramid site lays a small Coptic cemetery still in use at the time of excavation.

 Catalogue of Egyptian antiquities: found by Prof. Flinders Petrie and students at Hawara, Gerzeh, Mazghuneh and Memphis, 1911; exhibited at University College, Gower St., London, June 26 - July 29 / British School of Archaeology in Egypt.
 1911.
 London: BSAE.